badbatch/graphql-box/README.md

 ### Creating a browser instance of the Client

-The `Client` is initialized using its async static `init` method, don't initialize it using the traditional class constructor.
-The reason for this is so the `Client` can wait for asynchronous tasks to complete before returning an instance of itself.
+The `Client` is initialized using the traditional class constructor.
+Each module you want to add to the `Client` is passed as a property into the constructor.

-Each module you want to add to the `Client` is passed as a property into the `init` method.
-The default export of each module is a curried function that returns an async function that initializes the module.
+The default export of each module is a curried function that returns a function that initializes the module.
 This allows you and the `Client` to pass configuration options into each module.
 The cache manager, request manager and request parser are all mandatory modules.
 The rest are optional.

 The example below initializes the `Client` with a persisted cache with type cache control directives, a debug manager with a logger, a fetch manager with request batching enabled, and a subscriptions manager.